vijayashree98juego/njs2-cli/README.md

 oclif-cli project cricket-backend --version=2.1.0
 ```

-Users can input the package name, version, description, and author information for the project.
+Users can input the  version, description, and author information for the project.

 ## Upgrade an existing project
 To upgrade the existing project to use a latest version of ```@njs2/base``` pacakge use the below command